m-deluca/conflict-example-f23/README.md

 # conflict-example-f23
-This repo is for demonstrating how to set solve a merge conflict.
+This repo is for demonstrating how to solve a merge conflict.